HussBTWYT/Password-Generator/README.md

 # Password-Generator
 This is a password generator programmed with the Python Programming Language.

+# Which File to Use
+The main.py is for the following: Running locally in your console/terminal The app.py needs to be paired up with the templates folder and made sure all packages are installed in requirements.txt for the following: To run the web preview of the code, using Flask ---> More information in Testing and Use Section

 # Testing and Use
 You can test the code fully by running the app.py file (while ultimately making sure you have every package in requirements.txt installed), which is a web preview of the code in action using Flask.
 (HTML, CSS, PYTHON)
 FROM AUTHOR: This project is 100% Open-Source and free of use, however, I would highly appreciate if you could include my name, or this repository if used for public necessities.
 It's not a must, but a highly appreciated action.